simplymanas/simplymanas/README.md

 - 🔭 I’m currently working on building retail software
-- 🤖 I'm working on chatbost using Conversational AI.
+- 🤖 I'm working on chatbots using Conversational AI.
 - 🌱 I’m currently learning methods to live like a Monk.
 - 👯 I’m looking to collaborate on  JAVA, Linux & Python.
 - 🤔 I’m looking for knowledge sharing on topics like distributed computing, middleware and cloud.
-- 💬 Ask me about software engineering, and the journey from development to production
+- 💬 Ask me about software engineering and the journey from development to production
 - 📫 How to reach me: [simplymanas@gmail.com](mailto:simplymanas@gmail.com), [@simplymanas](https://twitter.com/simplymanas)
 - 😄 Pronouns: Beyond He and She
 - ⚡ Fun fact: talk to me to know more